odoo/documentation/website/optimize/seo.rst

 -------------------

-To tell Google that the second URL is the French translation of the first URL, Odoo will add an HTML link element in the header.
+To tell Google that the second URL is the French translation of the first URL, Twenty20 will add an HTML link element in the header.
 In the HTML
-<head> section of the English version, Odoo automatically adds a link
+<head> section of the English version, Twenty20 automatically adds a link
 element pointing to the other versions of that webpage;

 -  <link rel="alternate" hreflang="fr"